Ghost of Tom Joad Tour: Itinerary

 The tour began on November 21, 1995, at the State Theatre in New Brunswick, New Jersey.
-The first group of shows ran through the end of the year in major media centers such as Los Angeles, the San Francisco area, Washington, D.C., Philadelphia, New York City, and Boston.
+The first group of shows ran through the end of the year in major media centers such as Los Angeles, the San Francisco Bay Area, Washington, D.C., Philadelphia, New York City, and Boston.

-After a winter holiday break, the show visited other North American cities in January 1996, including a stop in Youngstown, Ohio, due to "Youngstown" being the album track most (relatively) played on radio.
+After a winter holiday break, the show visited other North American cities in January 1996, including a stop in Youngstown, Ohio, due to "Youngstown" being the album track most played on radio.

 February and March saw shows in Western Europe, followed by a three-week break during which Springsteen attended the Academy Awards show in Los Angeles.
 The tour resumed in Europe through early May.

 A family man with three small children at the time, Springsteen took off the summer of 1996 and then started again in the U.S. in mid-September, playing smaller markets and colleges, as well as local stops in Asbury Park and his old St. Rose of Lima School in Freehold, and finishing in mid-December.

 Another winter holiday break was taken, then in late January 1997 Springsteen took the show to Japan and Australia for three weeks.
 In May the final leg started up; first Springsteen went to Stockholm to accept the Polar Music Prize, then he toured Central Europe, seeing Austria, Poland, and the Czech Republic, before concluding with additional shows back in Western Europe.
-The 128th and final show of the tour was on May 26, 1997, at the Palais des Congrès in Paris and was attended by hundreds of fans from around the world.
+The 128th and final show of the tour was on May 26, 1997, at the Palais des congrès in Paris and was attended by hundreds of fans from around the world.